scaleoutsean/awesome-solidfire/README.md

 Q: Can I throw couple of VMs on an Element Demo VM datastore to estimate how much I could save?

 A: I believe that should be fairly accurate, but I haven't tested it.
 Get a representative sample of 5-10 VMs (up to 400GB combined) and clone them to an Element Demo VM-based test datastore.
-Give it a couple of hours to churn through that data and take a look.
+Give it a couple extra hours to churn through that data and take a look.

+Q: Can I automate the provisioning of SolidFire Demo VM?

+A: Absolutely.
+Provision it as any other OVA, then find the Management IP, and run first node, and then  cluster configuration on it.
+With DHCP you may need to disconnect from DHCP-assigned Management IP after you set static IP on the node, then reconnect to Static IP and configure singleton cluster.
+You can also configure replicated clusters this way.
+With SSD backed hypervisors it takes about 10 minutes to setup two singleton clusters this way, or less if you clone VMs from a Demo VM template.

 ### Logging and Monitoring

 Q: I'd like to do something with SoliFire logs, how do SolidFire logs look like?

-A: The following lines were obtained by forwarding SolidFire cluster log to syslog-ng (from which we can forward it elsewhere): the second is an API call and therefore in the JSON format).
+A: The following lines were obtained by forwarding SolidFire cluster log to syslog-ng (from which we can forward it elsewhere): the second is an API call and therefore in JSON format).
 Element Software creates log using the rsyslog format (RFC-5424 and RFC-3164 (source: [Wikipedia](https://en.wikipedia.org/wiki/Rsyslog#Protocol)) and timestamps (format: `MMM  d HH:mm:ss`; RFC-3339).
-To make archived SolidFire logs more useful we'd have to create several filters (to gather only useful content and convert it to a format that's easier to analyse) somewhere along our log forwarding path.
+To make archived SolidFire logs more useful we'd have to create several filters (to gather only useful content and [convert it to a format that's easier to analyze](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html)) somewhere along log forwarding path.
 For comparison, vRealize Log Insight accepts formats in RFC-6587, RFC-5424, and RFC-3164 - see the Log Insight [link above](#vmware--blue-medora-true-visibility-for-vmware-vrealize-operations).

 ```shell
 Jun  3 16:14:46 192.168.1.29 master-1[20395]: [APP-5] [API] 24018 DBCallback httpserver/RestAPIServer.cpp:408:operator()|Calling RestAPI::ListBulkVolumeJobs activeApiThreads=1 totalApiThreads=16 user=admin authMethod=Cluster sourceIP=192.168.1.12
 Jun  3 16:14:46 192.168.1.29 master-1[20395]: {"action":"ApiCall","idg":"1775127282990285","idx":294566,"system":"Cluster","utc":"2020-06-03T16:14:46.058806Z","ver":"1.1","xClusterApiCall":{"AuthMthd":"Cluster","Method":"ListSyncJobs","SourceIP":"192.168.1.12","Threads":1,"Time":3,"TotalThreads":16,"Username":"admin"}}
 ```

+The approach I took in the ELK post was to focus on ApiCall logs and use custom http_poller (see the post for more details).
+Timestamp inside of API responses is in ISO8601 extended UTC format (see other Q&A).

 Q: How can I get mNode and HCC logs?

-A: Simple answer: forward mNode VM syslog out, and use the mNode API to get HCC logs.
-The details can be found [here](https://scaleoutsean.github.io/2020/11/27/solidfire-mnode-hcc-log-forwarding.html).
+A: Simple answer: forward mNode VM syslog out, and for HCC logs use the mNode API (although the latter can be done better in an unsupported way - see [here](https://scaleoutsean.github.io/2020/11/27/solidfire-mnode-hcc-log-forwarding.html).

 ### Hypervisors and Containers

-Q: What hypervisor platforms work with SolidFire?
+Q: What hypervisor platforms work with SolidFire iSCSI target?

 A: To be clear, this is about iSCSI clients supported by SolidFire storage (which may or may not be different from hypervisors supported by NetApp HCI compute hardware).
 You can find the official NetApp info with the [NetApp Interoperability Matrix Tool (IMT)](https://mysupport.netapp.com/matrix/#welcome) (look under Element software, not NetApp HCI!).
 The simple answer is NetApp HCI ships with VMware, but SolidFire (that is, the iSCSI storage component of NetApp HCI) can work with other supported hypervisors (even at the same time).
 Some links to get you started with compatibility research: